-Because a parrot’s beak is made of keratin, it continuously grows throughout its entire life.
-Thankfully, this means sun conures can repair minor cracks as long as the pieces are still intact.
+As parrots’ beaks are made of keratin, they continuously grow throughout their lives.
+This means sun conures can repair minor cracks if the pieces remain intact.

 Conure Beak Anatomy

-Sun conures can move their upper mandible independently of the lower one, allowing them to crack nuts and other tough objects.
-That’s because of the craniofacial hinge located at the base of the upper mandible.
-It also has a palate, and a sheet of nasal bones is also found here.
+Sun conures can move their upper mandible independently of the lower one, allowing them to crack nuts.
+That’s due to the craniofacial hinge at the base of the upper mandible.

 The lower mandible is supported by the maxillary bone, which is a bone made up of more than one piece.
-Two ossified pieces of the bone make a U or V shape when they’re joined together and are the foundations for the maxillary bone.
+When joined together, two ossified pieces of the bone make a U or V shape and are the foundations for the maxillary bone.

-The bones of the lower mandible are joined at the front and not the back.
+The bones of the lower mandible are joined at the front, not the back.
 This causes the interramal space to form, which holds the tongue and its supporting structures in place.
-Similarly, the lower mandible’s U or V structure creates the hole that all parrots have.
-These holes enable them to:

-While the lower mandible isn’t as robust as the upper, it’s just as important.
+While the lower mandible isn’t as robust as the upper mandible, it’s just as important.

-The oropharynx is a hollow tube located in the middle part of the pharynx, just behind the mouth.
-It’s one of the most essential parts of the beak as it contains many valuable structures that allow it to function correctly.
+The oropharynx is a hollow tube in the middle of the pharynx, just behind the mouth.
+It’s among the most important parts of the beak because it contains structures that allow it to function properly.

 Alongside the oropharynx, the beak has many other vital structures.
-This includes the rhamphotheca, which is the beak’s outer surface consisting of a thin horny sheath of keratin.
-It’s ever-growing, meaning sun conures must keep their beaks filed down to prevent them from growing too long.
+This includes the rhamphotheca (the beak’s outer surface consisting of a thin horny keratin sheath).

-Then there’s the tomia, which are the cutting edges that appear on both the mandibles.
+The tomia are the cutting edges on both mandibles.